EmaroLab/armor_rds_tutorial/README.md

     + Avoid inconsistencies and re-reasoning as an event trigger/action-reasoning loop.
 Try as much as you can to control the logic of the ontology and poll specific entities (i.e. classes, individuals, properties).

 ## That's it!
 We know this demo may have been way too simple for you to grasp the full potential of logic reasoning if you are not acquainted too.
-Still, we hope to have picked your interest and that our software can help you explore this field.
+Still, we hope to have piqued your interest and that our software can help you explore this field.

 **Thank you for attention!**